LiveGTech/OS-Bootstrap/README.md

 $ sudo apt-get install qemu netcat
 ```

+`sudo` commands will be run throughout the bootstrapping process.
+To ensure continuity, set your `sudo` to be `NOPASSWD`.

 ## Ports that must be open
 To allow the toolchain to work properly, please keep the following ports open: